dut-iptv/dut-iptv/README.md

 -Supports watching TV and listening to radio using the IPTV Simple PVR Addon

--Supports catchup using IPTV Simple PVR Addon in Kodi 19
+-Supports catchup using IPTV Simple PVR Addon (through the separate Dut-IPTV Simple IPTV Connector addon)

 ### Required

 -Subscription to any of the supported providers (not free)

--Kodi 18 or higher with Widevine Support (free) for versions up to 1.0.0

--Kodi 19 or higher with Widevine Support (free) for versions above 1.0.0
+-Kodi 19 or higher with Widevine Support (free)

 ### Installation
 Instructions adopted from the kodi wiki, see [HOW-TO:Install add-ons from zip files](https://kodi.wiki/view/HOW-TO:Install_add-ons_from_zip_files)